 In 1971, The New School opened in Fayetteville, Arkansas as a non-profit organization with 24 students age three to six.
-Today, the school has more than 400 students from one-year-olds in the preschool to 9th grade.
+Today, the school has more than 400 students from one-year-olds in the preschool through the 12th grade.
 Over the years, the school has seen substantial growth, in both the program and the leadership, but the philosophy and mission of the school have stayed very much the same.

 The New School was founded by Bill Mandrell and a group of local families who desired a quality early childhood education program for their children and generations to come.
 In the building that would someday become the Arts Annex, Mr. Bill met with the Nettleship family and formulated the idea of the preschool.
 The school opened in one room of the ANL medical lab building.

 In 1973, The New School moved to Leverett Gardens, an apartment complex with a childcare facility.
 From then until 1979, enrollment continued to grow as full and half day schedules were available along with before and after-school care to accommodate families where both parents had careers.
 The school also began to develop enrichment and arts programs (including swimming!) as the student body increased to 48 students.

 In 1980, a permanent home was built for the school in its current location.
 With 2.5 acres donated by Drs.
 Nettleship and money raised by a Building Committee, a new preschool building was constructed to hold the 100 students.

 Over the next 10 years, the enrollment and building continued to grow in tandem.
 In 1990, the Board and parents promoted the expansion to elementary grades, with goals including excellent student teacher ratio and exceptional enrichment activities.
 As grades were added, beginning with 1st grade in 1991, so were the classrooms to accommodate.
 In 1994, both a computer lab and a music room were donated and built.